timotejroiko/discord.js-light/README.md

 | shardConnect | Number,  Collection | Non-standard event.
 Emitted when a shard connects to Discord.
 Provides a Shard ID and a Collection of Partial Guilds assigned to this shard |
 | rest | Object | Non-standard event.
 Emitted when the library makes an API request to Discord.
 Provides an object containing the request method, path and a response buffer |

-Events that include some User and/or Member data will contain User and/or Member objects even if not cached, for example `message.author` will always contain a full User object, including most of its properties, even if said user is not cached.
+Events that include some User and/or Member data will contain full or mostly full User and/or Member objects even if not cached, for example `message.author` will always contain a full User object, including most of its properties, even if said user is not cached.

 Structures not marked as partial only guarantee the contents of its top-level properties.
 Linked structures such as message`.channel` or reaction`.message` may still be partials if not previously cached or fetched.
 This is especially true for Guild objects, which do not include Roles, Emojis, Channels, Members, Presences or VoiceStates unless previously cached, fetched, enabled or other conditions met.

-Events not listed above should work normally as per the discord.js documentation.
+Events not listed above should continue to work normally as per the discord.js documentation.

 ## Fetch Methods